- ACRONYMS AND DEFINITIONS

 - Overview

-- Since orlistat blocks fat absorption, it can lower cholesterol levels.
-In the XENDOS trial, orlistat-treated patients had an average decrease in LDL cholesterol of 12.8% compared to 5.1% for placebo.
-A Cochrane meta-analysis that evaluated orlistat-induced lipid changes is detailed below.
+- Orlistat blocks fat absorption, which can lower cholesterol levels.
+In the XENDOS trial, orlistat-treated patients had an average decrease in LDL of 12.8% compared to 5.1% with placebo.
+A Cochrane meta-analysis evaluating orlistat-induced lipid changes is reviewed below.

-- A Cochrane meta-analysis evaluated weight loss trials with orlistat that lasted at least one year
+- A Cochrane meta-analysis evaluated orlistat weight-loss trials lasting one year or longer

 - In trials that measured lipid parameters, the following was seen: